Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 You may have seen me talk at the Wheeler Centre with my dad Tina.
 Or reading Introducing Teddy with illustrator Dougal MacPherson at the Sydney Writers Festival.
 Or chatting with Dougal about creative partnerships on a panel at the NSW Writers Centre Kids and YA Festival.
 You might have listened to a radio/podcast interview.
 Or, you might have read an article about Introducing Teddy or our family.

 Jess was a guest at the Carlton North Primary School Writers Festival in August 2016.
-She ran four engaging and interactive sessions with our Prep-Grade 2 students, with a lovely mix of age-appropriate activities directly related to ‘Introducing Teddy’, and then a thought-provoking activity and discussion about gendered toys and clothing.
+They ran four engaging and interactive sessions with our Prep-Grade 2 students, with a lovely mix of age-appropriate activities directly related to ‘Introducing Teddy’, and then a thought-provoking activity and discussion about gendered toys and clothing.
 Jess has a lovely nature with the students and they were very responsive to the text and the content, eagerly wanting to borrow the book from the library afterwards, or getting their own copies signed.